Day 1: Greater Windhoek

 Twyfelfontein

-It's time to explore the wonderful area.
-In addition to the well-known World Heritage Site of Twyfelfontain, Damaraland offers many other sights.
-Twyfelfontain is considered one of the richest rock art galleries in all of Africa.
-At the Burnt Mountain National Monument, you can marvel at an intense variety of colors in the volcanic rock and the nearby dolomite columns of the Organ Pipes are strongly reminiscent of organ pipes.
+Time to explore the wonderful surroundings.
+Beyond the famous World Heritage site of Twyfelfontein, Damaraland offers many other attractions.
+Twyfelfontein is considered one of the richest rock art galleries in all of Africa.
+At the Burnt Mountain national monument, you can marvel at the intense variety of colors in the volcanic rock, and the nearby dolomite columns of the Organ Pipes are strikingly reminiscent of their namesake.

 Day 11: Swakopmund

-On the way to the coast, you will pass through the wonderful landscapes of Damaraland.
-There is exciting things to discover everywhere on the left and right.
-On the way, a stop at the Spitzkoppe, the Matterhorn of Africa, is worthwhile.
-The red rocks rise steeply out of the plain and can be seen from afar.
-It is a wonderful place to hike and climb.
-You will then drive to Swakopmund, the most German city in Africa.
-Here you can still see many relics of the German colonial period from over a hundred years ago.
-German is still spoken everywhere here.
+On the way to the coast, you will travel through the beautiful landscapes of Damaraland, with exciting sights to discover on every side.
+A stop at the Spitzkoppe, known as the Matterhorn of Africa, is well worth it.
+The red rocks rise steeply from the plains and are visible from afar, making it a wonderful place for hiking and climbing.
+Afterward, you will continue to Swakopmund, the most German city in Africa.
+Here, you can still see many relics from the German colonial era of over a century ago, and German is still spoken everywhere.

 Day 12: Swakopmund